adriangligor/vcpu/stage1/README.md

 ## Usage

+    ./shell -

+Read instructions from stdin and execute them.
+The shell then prints the content of the ANS register after each successful execution.

     ./shell lst/calc1.lst

 Read the listing (really just the first instruction) and execute it.
 The shell then prints the content of the ANS register before exitting.